katiestar99/ansible/docs/docsite/rst/user_guide/intro_inventory.rst

-You can target multiple inventory sources (directories, dynamic inventory scripts or files supported by inventory plugins) at the same time by giving multiple inventory parameters from the command line or by configuring :envvar:`ANSIBLE_INVENTORY`.
+You can target multiple inventory sources (directories, dynamic inventory scripts or files supported by inventory plugins) at the same time by giving multiple inventory parameters from the command line or by configuring :envvar:`ASSIBLE_INVENTORY`.
 This can be useful when you want to target normally separate environments, like staging and production, at the same time for a specific action.

 Target two sources from the command line like this:

 .. code-block:: bash

-    ansible-playbook get_logs.yml -i staging -i production
+    assible-playbook get_logs.yml -i staging -i production

-Keep in mind that if there are variable conflicts in the inventories, they are resolved according to the rules described in :ref:`how_we_merge` and :ref:`ansible_variable_precedence`.
+Keep in mind that if there are variable conflicts in the inventories, they are resolved according to the rules described in :ref:`how_we_merge` and :ref:`assible_variable_precedence`.
 The merging order is controlled by the order of the inventory source parameters.
 If ``[all:vars]`` in staging inventory defines ``myvar = 1``, but production inventory defines ``myvar = 2``,
 the playbook will be run with ``myvar = 2``.
 The result would be reversed if the playbook was run with